Shenzhen AOCHUAN Technology CO., LTD.

 •Thermal Paste: Applied as a thin layer between two tightly joined surfaces, which is common in CPUs and GPUs.

 •Thermal Putty: Suited for uneven or less tightly joined surfaces.
-It's thicker consistency allows it to fill larger gaps without drying out or being displaced.
+Its thicker consistency allows it to fill larger gaps without drying out or being displaced.

 3. Thermal Performance: